Immigration agents arrest 114 in landscaper sting

 In April, agents made about 100 worker arrests at a meatpacking plant in rural Tennessee, reminiscent of the high-profile shows of force that were common during President George W. Bush's administration.
 No criminal charges have been filed against the employer.

-Tuesday's operation was well-rehearsed and carried out with quiet efficiency.
-At the sprawling Castalia location — covered with trees, flowers and plastic greenhouse tarps — no workers were seen running as about 100 law enforcement from a variety of agencies established a perimeter.
+Tuesday's operation was rehearsed and carried out with quiet efficiency.
+At the sprawling Castalia location — covered with trees, flowers and greenhouse tarps — no workers were seen running as about 100 law enforcement workers from a variety of agencies established a perimeter.
 A voice on a radio called attention to specific employees who might try to flee, but none did.

 Advertisement